 (a) As stated in ASOP #22, gross premium valuation would tend to be inappropriate if there are significant asset risks or disintermediation risk with potential sales of assets needed to support cash-demand liabilities such as deferred annuities.

-{Is there an example of a type of case where GPV would be expected instead of CFT or attribution analysis if the focus of the AG is on asset-intensive business?}

-(2) Attribution analysis
+(2) Attribution analysis as described in Section 7.

-{Are the instances of “moderate risk” where attribution analysis could be the only form of analysis performed?}
+(3) Other analysis approved by the domestic regulator.

-D. Some Aggregation may be allowed between treaties for a single counterparty subject to the considerations in Section 8.
+D. Aggregation may be allowed between treaties for a single counterparty subject to the considerations in Section 8.

 E. The domestic commissioner continues to have the option to require cash flow testing for individual treaties or counterparties, as they may deem necessary to understand and evaluate risk.

-F. Where information on cash flows or any aspect of the analysis is not available, the appointed actuary may use simplifications, approximations, and modeling efficiency techniques if the appointed actuary can demonstrate that the use of such techniques does not make the analysis results more favorable.
+F. Where information on cash flows or any aspect of the analysis is not available, the appointed actuary may use reasonable simplifications, approximations, and modeling efficiency techniques.

-G. A Similar Memorandum submitted to the cedant’s domestic regulator may be an appropriate alternative to cash-flow testing following VM-30 standards in some instances, if the Similar Memorandum is easily readable for review of the risks and analysis related to the scope of this Guideline, and based on the Similar Memorandum the cedant’s domestic regulator finds that they are able to determine whether the assets are adequate to support the liabilities, with the assistance of the Valuation Analysis (E) Working Group.
+G. A Similar Memorandum may be submitted as an alternative to cash-flow testing if the domestic regulator finds that they are able to determine whether the assets are adequate to support the liabilities, under moderately adverse conditions.

-(1) For year-end 2025, the ceding company should make every effort to ensure the readability and ease of access to key information in a Similar Memorandum.
-It is possible that additional guidance will be provided regarding Similar Memorandum expectations for year-end 2026.

-H. For year-end 2025 submissions, in certain cases an exemption from cash-flow testing may be provided by the ceding company’s domestic regulator according to the following criteria:
+H. With advanced approval, alternative analysis as described in Section 5.C may be permitted by the ceding company’s domestic regulator according to the following criteria:

-(1) The assuming company is not an Associated Party, and

-(2) Risks from Section 4 are demonstrated to be non-substantial (including consideration of risk mitigants in section 4.C., and
+(1) Risks from Section 4 are demonstrated to be non-substantial (including consideration of risk mitigants in section 4.C.), or

-(3) Attribution Analysis of any reserve decrease (including non-primary security counting as part of the reserve decrease) is contained in the submission, and

-(4) The Pre-Reinsurance Reserve associated with all counterparties within a group is less than $5 Billion.
+(2) The domestic regulator finds that they are able to determine whether the assets are adequate to support the liabilities, under moderately adverse conditions.

 6. Cash-flow Testing Details

 A. This Section contains details on cash-flow testing expectations that are relevant only to this Guideline.